justinmares/loggly-jslogger/README.md

 loggly-jslogger
 ===============

 Client-side (browser) logger to use with Loggly gen2.
+Check out the <a href="https://www.loggly.com/docs/javascript/">Loggly Javascript docs</a> pages here.

 Installation
 ------------